mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 Multiple key queries
 ~~~~~~~~~~~~~~~~~~~~~~~
 A query to test the value of more than one attribute uses a dictionary
 with multiple keys.
-In most cases the key
+In most cases each key
 defines an attribute to be each tested for matches by the query operation.
 The key can, however, also sometimes be an operator, in which case
 the dictionary would be called a "compound query" (see example below).